Government budget balance: Inflation

 As the interest rates on government debt securities are generally fixed, rising prices reduce the relative weight of interest payments for a government that sees its revenues artificially inflated by inflation.
 Nevertheless, the threat of inflation leads creditors to demand higher and higher rates.
 Inflation thus becomes a decoy that gives governments time but is then paid for in the form of permanently penalizing rates.
 In the American model, however, inflation remains an option that is often sought.
 In the European model, the declared choice is price stability in order to ensure the durability of the euro.

+Policy implementations by country

+United States

+In recent years, the United States has faced a growing concern over its government budget balance, with both deficits and surpluses having significant implications for the economy and society as a whole.